 Here's the schedule for the term.
 It's subject to change.
-In fact, I'm 94.37% certain it will change.
+In fact, I'm 97.39% certain it will change.
 I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., add an assignment or reading).

-All materials for this course are available in Brightspace.
+All materials (including the handouts) for this course are available in Brightspace.
 Please study them before the date they're assigned.
 This way, we can make the most of our time together in class.

 All meetings are scheduled to occur in person (face-to-face).
-If you miss a class session, or you simply want a review, then I recommend checking Brightspace to view the slide deck for that session and touching base with a peer to see if they're willing to share their notes.
+If you miss a class session or you simply want a review, then I recommend checking Brightspace to view the slide deck for that session and touching base with a peer to see if they're willing to share their notes.

-Th 5 September: Hello!
+M 6 January: Hello!